pakinguoJS/code-job/ipick-sdk/ReadMe.md

 	/**
 	 * Because of production requirements that is required to
 	 * call up iPick while user has been installed it,
-	 * or redirect to download page while user doesn't install,
+	 * or redirect to download page while user doesn't install it,
 	 * the sdk is default to follow the requirements in almost all browsers except 'Chrome'.
 	 * It's default to set 'method' false.
  	 * @param {object} obj just support 'method' property so far. 'true' for use 'a' element, 'false' to use 'iframe'